Crafting the ACLU's First Global Styles: A Proposal for Corner Radii

 Background & Objective

 The American Civil Liberties Union (ACLU) is a non-profit organization founded in 1920 to defend and preserve the individual rights and liberties guaranteed by the U.S. Constitution.
-I was hired as a product design intern on the newly formed Design System Team, which at the time did not have any global styles.
+I was hired as a product design intern on the newly formed Design System Team, which, at the time, lacked any global styles.

 The Problem